 Due to rounding, there may be some discrepancies between the historical approved ACS prices and those presented in the ACS pricing model.

 Tariff Trials

-Essential Energy is utilising clause 6.18.1C of the Rules to introduce sub-threshold tariffs for the Low voltage - Residential and Small Business customer class and in the Low voltage - Large Business customer class in the 2022-23 year.
+Essential Energy is utilising clause 6.18.1C of the Rules to trial sub-threshold tariffs for the Low voltage - Residential and Small Business, Low voltage - Large Business and High Voltage - Demand customer classes.